henrylawson/henrylawson.net/website/_posts/2017-01-29-google-compute-engine-gce-study-notes.markdown

   1. Configure a [shutdown script](https://cloud.google.com/compute/docs/shutdownscript) to
      gracefully handle instance termination, save state to a Cloud Storage bucket
+1. Compute Instances
+  1. Instance States
+      1. PROVISIONING - resources being reserved for instnaces
+      1. STAGING - resources acquired, preparing for launch
+      1. RUNNING - booting up or running, can ssh now
+      1. STOPPING - instance being stopped or shutdown before being TERMINATED
+      1. TERMINATED - has shutdown, can be deleted or restarted
+  1. Instance Scheduling Options
+      1. Triggered when their is a service disruption - hardware failure or maintenances
+      1. Can Live Migrate move to another VM host and restart
+      1. Terminate or optionally restart it at the new location
+      1. Can be configured using availability policies onHostMaintenance and automicRestart
+  1. Metadata available to instance via http requests
+      1. Can long poll for changes
+      1. Can store small amounts of Key Value info
+      1. Can be used to "self discover" information for usage by the instance
+  1. Serial console can be used to debug startup or boot issues
 1. [Custom Machine Types](https://cloud.google.com/custom-machine-types/)
   1. Choose custom vCPU and Memory VM configurations
   1. Feature allows you to scale vertically